JDF magic bytes (.jdf)

 What are the magic bytes for .jdf files?

-The magic bytes for JDF files are 4A 45 4F 4C 2E 4E 4D 52 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for JDF (.jdf) files are 4A 45 4F 4C 2E 4E 4D 52 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .jdf file?